 Consultation on possible approaches to tackling cross-border inheritance tax obstacles within the EU

-The Commission would like to draw on the expertise and experience of all parties interested in commenting on cross-border inheritance tax issues.
-All stakeholders – individual citizens, businesses, Member States, tax administrations, intergovernmental, non-governmental and business organisations, tax practitioners and academia - are invited to provide their views on this matter.
+All stakeholders – individuals, EU countries’ tax administrations, governmental and business organisations, tax practitioners and academics – are invited to provide their views on this matter.

 |Period of consultation|